olincb/smart-lights-controller/README.md

 ## Hardware

-The housing for the device was 3d printed from the files in the `CAD` directory.
+The housing for the device was 3d printed from the files in the `CAD` directory at the University of Maryland's [Sandbox](https://sandbox.iribe.umd.edu/) maker space.

 The following components were used: